ChestnutKurisu/CSE291D_Final_Project_SP25/README.md

 ```

 The scene object collection also includes ``LineSource`` for emitting waves
-along an arbitrary segment and ``ModulatorSmoothSquare`` for smoothly pulsing
+along an arbitrary segment, ``GaussianBlobSource`` for a soft circular emitter
+using a Gaussian envelope, and ``ModulatorSmoothSquare`` for smoothly pulsing
 source amplitudes. ``LineSource`` accepts an optional ``amp_modulator`` to vary
 its strength over time.
-A ``GaussianBlobSource`` object creates a soft circular
-emitter using a Gaussian envelope.

 The solver emits a warning if the CFL condition ``c * dt / dx`` exceeds
 ``1 / sqrt(2)`` to help maintain stability.
 The spatial step ``dx`` and time step ``dt``